maxssantos/MultimodalApproachCBIR/README.md

 ## Description of Input Images
 The chosen dataset was DDSM (Digital Dataset for Screening Mammography) [1] and it's available online¹.
-According to Oliveira et al [2], this dataset consists of more than three thousand medical breast images, organized into 4 (four) categories based on the view of the breast image, which are (i) LCC: Left CranioCaudal, (ii) RCC: Right CranioCaudal, (iii) LMLO: Left MedioLateral Oblique, and (iv) RMLO: Right MedioLateral Oblique.
+According to Oliveira et al [2], this dataset consists of almost than three thousand medical breast images, organized into 4 (four) categories based on the view of the breast image, which are (i) LCC: Left CranioCaudal, (ii) RCC: Right CranioCaudal, (iii) LMLO: Left MedioLateral Oblique, and (iv) RMLO: Right MedioLateral Oblique.
+The CranioCaudal (CC) view which is a top-bottom view of the breast and the MedioLateral Oblique (MLO) view which is a side view of the breast taken at a certain angle.
 DDSM was originally created in a collaborative effort involving the Massachusetts General Hospital, the University of South Africa and the Sandia National Laboratories.
 Moreover, additional cases were provided by the Washington University School of Medicine.
 The current DDSM repository is maintained at University of South Florida.
 DDSM is divided into cases with annotated labels, which are "malign", or “benign”.
 At most four images are captured per patient, two on the left side of the chest and two on the right side.
+All images are Region of Interest (ROI) with 1000 x 1000 pixels, filled with zeros, in cases of ROIs with smaller dimensions.

 ¹: The DDSM repository: [http://marathon.csee.usf.edu/Mammography/Database.html](http://marathon.csee.usf.edu/Mammography/Database.html), also available as a Mammoset subdataset at [https://bitbucket.org/gbdi/mammoset/src](https://bitbucket.org/gbdi/mammoset/src)

-The diagnoses (N, C and B) and the classification categories (LCC, RCC, LMLO and RMLO) present in each of the images will be important to indicate if, given a query image, the k images most similar returned by the proposed program belong to the same class of query image.
+The diagnoses (Malign-M and Benign-B) and the classification categories (LCC, RCC, LMLO and RMLO) present in each of the images wa be important to indicate if, given a query image, the k images most similar returned by the proposed program belong to the same class of query image.

 In figure below, examples of images belonging to each of the classes are displayed: (a) LCC, (b) RCC, (c) LMLO and (d) RMLO